 The exigency itself.
-The only way we’ll ever really know if this is possible or not is by doing it – but it is theoretically possible within the parameters of the disenchanted universe, considering we’re lucky enough to live in a quasi-negentropic zone.
+The only way we’ll ever really know if this is possible or not is by doing it – but it is theoretically possible within the parameters of the disenchanted universe, considering we’re lucky enough to live in a quasi-negentropic biosphere.
 (At least I’m p sure it’s possible but again, only testable in practice.
-There are pre-industrial social projects that have left enhanced soil and biodiversity behind them).
+There are pre-capitalist social projects that have left enhanced soil and biodiversity behind them).
 If this is a priori impossible then all we can do is delay the inevitable.

 …which is still better than the alternative.